The ARVA Neo was released in 10/2013 and discontinued in 09/2018.

 Group Check: During startup, the Neo displays its firmware version, the battery percentage, and then "CH" (for CHeck) for several seconds.
 Pressing the Flag button while CH is displayed enters the Neo's group check mode (that's not intuitive).
 While in group check mode, the Neo beeps if a transmitter is between 0.5 and 1.5 meters.
 If you get closer than 0.5 meters, it beeps loudly.
 You can turn off the group check mode by pressing the Flag button.

 Revert to Transmit: The Neo can be programmed to automatically switch from search mode to transmit mode if 2, 4, or 8 minutes pass without receiving a signal.
 Auto-reverting is helpful to ensure that you will be transmitting if you get buried by a second avalanche.
 The downside of auto-reverting is if a second avalanche occurs while you are searching, it's likely your transceiver will be torn from your hands and your buddies will waste time digging up an unattached transceiver.
 The Neo gives a loud audible warning before reverting during which you can press the Flag button to continue searching.

 Comfort: The Neo has a neoprene pouch harness with a Fastex closure.
 You can remove the connector "plug" from the harness and install it on the leash so you can use the Neo without a harness.
 The Neo is a little larger and heavier than similarly featured avalanche transceivers.

-Updates: The ARVA Neo supports software updates.
+Updates: The ARVA Neo can be updated by the manufacture.
 Read the details here.

 Custom Settings: You can specify the number of minutes before the Neo will revert to transmit (specify 0 to disable this feature), the maximum distance where you can flag a transceiver during a multiple burial (either 3 or 5 meters), and whether you want to enable or disable the group check mode on startup ("1" enables and "0" disables).
 To enter the customizing mode: